 What is the eReliability Tracker?

 The eReliability Tracker is an affordable, easy-to-use mobile-friendly web-based service that provides public power utilities with an effective way to collect, categorize, and summarize outage information.
 Although the application is part of an effort to provide an economical service, it is our intent to provide a sophisticated tool without sacrificing affordability.
-Users can run reports to view a monthly snapshot of your utility’s reliability performance, identify problem areas and common outage causes, and calculate IEEE 1366 reliability indices.
+Users can run in system reports to view a monthly snapshot of your utility’s reliability performance, identify problem areas and common outage causes, and calculate IEEE 1366 reliability indices.

 Recently, users began looking towards more advanced usage of the system, including more detailed event-level tracking, reports, and vehicles for importing large sets of data.
 Therefore, the new features developed in this past year provide users the ability to apply a monetary value to power interruptions and the capacity to import outages directly from an Outage Management System.

 Since its inception, the Association has provided subscriber utilities the opportunity to vote on the features developed to further enhance the capabilities of the system.
 This approach gives utilities access to an advanced software resource to perform the analyses that fit their specific utility needs, which may not have been possible without this DEED-funded program.

 The eReliability Tracker is a web-based application.
 If you have internet access and a web browser, you can access the service.
 The tracker prides itself on ease of use and the simplification of its core features.
 Users enter their outages through the web application via their computer's browser and can easily refer back to their data at any time.